Tanya Norfleet Room 1192, (708) 709-3755, email@example.com

 Prairie State College does not discriminate on the basis of race, religion, color, age, gender, disability, ancestry, marital status, military discharge status, national origin, veteran status, sexual orientation or other non-merit factors in educational programs, activities, or employment practices.
 The College is prohibited by law from discriminating in such a manner.
 Inquiries may be directed to the Affirmative Action Officer, Prairie State College.

 An appeal process is in place if a student is concerned that he/she has not received reasonable accommodations/services under the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.

-The student should meet first with the director of Disability Services to express his/her concerns.
+The student should meet first with the Disability Coordinator and Recruiter / Advisor to express his/her concerns.
 If the student is not satisfied with the outcome, he/she must submit a written appeal within five working days to the Dean of Counseling and Academic Services.
 If a resolution is not reached, the student will submit a written request that the Vice President of Academic Affairs convene an Appeals Committee (composed of two faculty members, two administrators and one student).
 The decision of the Appeals Committee is final.

 Obtaining services from the Office of Disability Services

 Please follow these steps to access services under the Americans With Disabilities